A Survey of Multimodal Hallucination Evaluation and Detection: Definition

-Recent works on faithfulness hallucinations primarily focus on object hallucination~\citep{rohrbach2018object,bai2024hallucination,dai2023plausible,Li2023EvaluatingOH,ben2024mitigating,zhai2023halle,lovenia2024negative} and further categorize into category~\citep{chen2024multi,Wang2023MitigatingFH,liu2025phd,wang2023amber}, attribute~\citep{fu2023mme,chen2023mitigating,hu2023ciem,qiu2024longhalqa,wang2023amber}, and relationship~\citep{Wang2023MitigatingFH,chen2023mitigating,Wu2024EvaluatingAA,hu2023ciem,qiu2024longhalqa,villa2025behind,wang2023amber} hallucination.
+\textbf{Faithfulness Hallucinations.} Recent works on faithfulness hallucinations primarily focus on object hallucination~\citep{rohrbach2018object,bai2024hallucination,dai2023plausible,Li2023EvaluatingOH,ben2024mitigating,zhai2023halle,lovenia2024negative} and further categorize into category~\citep{chen2024multi,Wang2023MitigatingFH,liu2025phd,wang2023amber}, attribute~\citep{fu2023mme,chen2023mitigating,hu2023ciem,qiu2024longhalqa,wang2023amber}, and relationship~\citep{Wang2023MitigatingFH,chen2023mitigating,Wu2024EvaluatingAA,hu2023ciem,qiu2024longhalqa,villa2025behind,wang2023amber} hallucination.
 These types form a fine-to-fine-grained taxonomy.
 Category hallucination refers to errors in object classification.
 Attribute hallucination refers to the errors in attribute recognition of specific objects.
 Relationship hallucination requires recognizing object category and attributes, as well as objects' interrelations.
 However, hallucinations such as scene hallucination cannot be captured by this taxonomy.
-Inspired by the hierarchical structure of computer vision tasks, ranging from image-level to pixel-level based on supervision strength~\citep{nesteruk2024survey}, we propose a thoughtful taxonomy of faithfulness hallucination based on the granularity of visual content: object-level, attribute-level and scene-level. \begin{itemize} \item \textit{Object-level} hallucinations involve the basic information of objects within the image, such as object type, object number, object localization and so on.
-For example, in Fig.~\ref{faithfulness}(a), the generated description is inconsistent with the image content, as apples are described as peaches. \item \textit{Attribute-level} hallucinations refer to the condition that the basic information of objects identified by VLMs is accurate, but the fine-grained intra-object content is wrong, which can be categorized into color, shape, posture, direction and so on.
+Inspired by the hierarchical structure of computer vision, ranging from image-level to pixel-level based on supervision strength~\citep{nesteruk2024survey}, we propose a taxonomy of faithfulness hallucination based on the granularity of visual content: object-level, attribute-level and scene-level.
+While faithfulness hallucinations in LLMs manifesting as inconsistencies in instruction following, contextual grounding, or logical coherence~\citep{huang2025survey}, such granularity-based taxonomy reflects new perceptual challenges brought by multimodal. \begin{itemize} \item \textit{Object-level} hallucinations involve the basic information of objects within the image, such as object type~\citep{rohrbach2018object}, object number~\citep{chen2024multi}, object localization~\citep{seth2024hallucinogen} and so on.
+For example, in Fig.~\ref{faithfulness}(a), the generated description (peaches) is inconsistent with the image content (apples). \item \textit{Attribute-level} hallucinations refer to the condition that the basic information of objects identified by VLMs is accurate, but the fine-grained intra-object content is wrong, which can be categorized into color~\citep{fu2023mme}, shape~\citep{huang2024visual} and so on.
 In Fig.~\ref{faithfulness}(b), the description of the clock is inconsistent with the image, particularly in terms of its material, shape, and color. \item \textit{Scene-level} hallucinations refer to the inconsistencies between global visual inputs and textual outputs.
-VLMs correctly identify the basic information of objects, but hallucinate in inter-object information such as object relationships, object events, scene and so on.
+VLMs correctly identify the basic information of objects, but hallucinate in inter-object information such as object relationships~\citep{Wang2023MitigatingFH,chen2023mitigating,Wu2024EvaluatingAA}, object events~\citep{Jiang2024HalEvalAU}, scene~\citep{park2025halloc} and so on.
 In Fig.~\ref{faithfulness}(c), the spatial relation is described as ``to the right of'', which contradicts the actual positioning in the image (``to the left of''). \end{itemize}